|

 1860s-1870s—General Floral.
 Price competition led to

-and manufacturing standards.
+simpler design and manufacturing standards.
 Stylized floral patterns, often in conjunction

 with geometric designs, began to appear.